-Our investment in Arc Home, which is conducted through AG Arc, one of our subsidiaries, is reflected on the "Investments in debt and equity of affiliates" line item on our consolidated balance sheets and had a fair value of \$13.0 and \$12.9 million on March 31, 2017 and December 31, 2016, respectively.
+Our investment in Arc Home, which is conducted through AG Arc, one of our subsidiaries, is reflected on the "Investments in debt and equity of affiliates" line item on our consolidated balance sheets and had a fair value of \$17.7 and \$12.9 million on June 30, 2017 and December 31, 2016, respectively.
 On March 8, 2016, an affiliate of the Manager ("the Affiliate") became a member of AG Arc.
 The Affiliate acquired an ownership interest in AG Arc which resulted in our ownership interest being reduced on a pro-rata basis.
-As a result of the Affiliate becoming a member of AG Arc, our overall commitment to Arc Home was reduced to \$13.4 million.

 Arc Home may sell loans that it either purchases from third parties or originates to us, to third parties or to affiliates of our Manager.
 Arc Home may also enter into agreements with us, third parties, or affiliates of our Manager to sell rights to receive the excess servicing spread related to the MSR on the mortgage loans that it either purchases from third parties or originates.
-In March of 2017, we entered into an agreement with Arc Home to purchase rights to receive the excess servicing spread related to certain of its MSRs at fair value for approximately \$1.2 million, of which \$0.5 million is currently in other assets until we receive acknowledgement by the GSE.
+In March of 2017, we entered into an agreement with Arc Home to purchase rights to receive the excess servicing spread related to certain of its MSRs at fair value for approximately \$2.7 million.